back to top

 With the understanding that the global health crisis would persist much longer than originally predicted, tech giants like Facebook and Google have recently announced that they will be allowing most of their staff to continue to work from home till the end of the year.

-In a livestream address that was publicly shared but primarily aimed for Facebook staff, the Facebook founder expressed how the company will move forward and manage the implications of the COVID19 pandemic.
+In a livestream address that was publicly shared but primarily aimed for Facebook staff, the Facebook expressed how the company will move forward and manage the implications of the COVID19 pandemic.
 Foreseeing that remote work will be the primary mode of operations for companies, Zuckerberg announced that Facebook is considering to have remote work as a more permanent culture.
 This means that Facebook employees would have a choice of working from home permanently should they choose post-COVID19.
-To add, Facebook also plans to aggressively shift to remote-hiring in order to reap the benefits of remote work which include having a wider pool of to recruit from, a more diversified workforce, as well as environmental sustainability.
+To add, Facebook also plans to aggressively shift to remote-hiring in order to reap the benefits of remote work which include having a wider pool of talent to recruit from, a more diversified workforce, as well as environmental sustainability.

 Specifically for Facebook, Zuckerberg went on to share that as remote work gains traction in the long term, this would be a business opportunity for them to “advance some of the important future technology that we are working on”.